JEE-dream-team/cs207-FinalProject/docs/documentation.md

 # Implementation details
 ## Core Data Structures
-We use **numpy.ndarray** as our core data structure in our **Node** and **Node_b** classes to store the gradient values.
+We use  `numpy.ndarray` as our core data structure in our **Node** and **Node_b** classes to store the gradient values.
 The primary reason is that it is easy to pre-define the dimension of the gradient after the user specifies how many variables they will have in the function.
-In addition, **numpy.ndarrays** are more computationally efficient than some other data structures like python lists, and they operate smoothly with all **numpy** operations.
+In addition,  `numpy.ndarrays` are more computationally efficient than other data structures such as python lists, and they operate smoothly with all  `numpy` operations.

 ## Class Implementation
 We implemented dunder methods in a **Node** class to represent the node in forward mode, and in a **Node_b** class to represent the node in reverse mode.
 These main classes are initiated with two attributes: val (for value) and der (for derivative), where val is required but der is optional.
 Standard dunder methods are re-written within the classes: